CraftsmenLtd/BloodConnect/docs/legal/TermsOfService.rst

 2. Service Description
 ----------------------
-BloodConnect is a platform that connects blood donors with recipients and healthcare organizations to facilitate blood donation processes.
+BloodConnect is a platform that connects blood donors with recipients to facilitate blood donation processes.
 The App provides features including but not limited to:

 - Donor registration and profile management
 - Blood request creation and management